 Live market prices and depth

-Meanwhile, ASB Securities and Direct Broking show live prices (as long as you have traded with them in the last 90 days), as well as market depth which is a list of buy and sell orders for a particular share.
+ASB Securities and Jarden Direct show live prices (as long as you have traded with them in the last 90 days), as well as market depth which is a list of buy and sell orders for a particular share.
 This can be helpful in informing you about what price to buy or sell your shares at.

 All three brokers allow you to place market orders or limit orders: